Undalevein/EscapeSimulatorAutosplitter/README.md

 Though, here are some things that I may not be willing to do:
 1. **VR** - I don't own Escape Simulator in VR, nor do I know how to configure one.
 Unless there are some demand, I may try, but this is something that is the bottom of the barrel in terms of priorities.
 2. **Other Consoles** - My Mac is busted, and I don't think I will get another anytime soon.
 XBox, PlayStation, and other console versions I may not consider.

+## Escape Simulator 2 Roadmap

+Yep, I plan to make the autosplitter for Escape Simulator 2.
+From the demos, it appears that the gameplay and feel of Escape Simulator 2 is the same as Escape Simulator 1, except with a touch of dark realism paint.
+From the demo, I was able to carry over the load time removal.
+However, I will need to retrofit the later features into the run.